-\1 The values include CO2 emission from distribution center operations, \2 The values are from Denny's only.
 Introduction of Eco-Friendly Vehicles For its delivery vehicles that convey products to stores, Seven-Eleven Japan is introducing clean diesel engines, compressed natural gas (CNG), hybrid vehicles, and fuel cell trucks such as EVs and hydrogen-powered trucks that do not emit CO2, with the goal of reducing CO2 emissions to achieve a decarbonized society.
-Of the total of 6,244 delivery vehicles, 3,926 are eco-friendly vehicles (as of the end of February 2021).
-Since March 2018, we have been cooperating with a project being conducted by Ehime Prefecture to encourage the use of biodiesel fuel produced from used frying oil.
+Of the total of 6,208 delivery vehicles, 4,424 are eco-friendly vehicles (as of the end of February 2022).
+Since March 2018, Seven-Eleven Japan has been cooperating with a project being conducted by Ehime Prefecture to encourage the use of biodiesel fuel produced from used frying oil.
 Seven-Eleven Japan has been refining bio diesel fuel from oil collected from households, fryers in 7-Eleven stores, and production of fried foods at specialized factories in Ehime Prefecture.
 Seven-Eleven Japan projects that approximately 25 kiloliters of bio diesel fuel will be used each month and that emissions from deliveries will be reduced by about 2,590 kg- CO2 per month.
-Additionally, in April 2019, we introduced two light fuel cell trucks developed by Toyota Motor Corporation.
+In March 2018, Seven-Eleven Japan introduced three EV trucks from Mitsubishi Fuso Truck and Bus Corporation, and continue to deliver to stores.
+In July 2019, it introduced two demonstration EV trucks developed by Isuzu Motors Limited, to further reduce CO2 emissions.
+Additionally, in April 2019, it introduced two light fuel cell trucks developed by Toyota Motor Corporation.
 These trucks run on a fuel cell (FC unit) that uses hydrogen to generate electricity, has a maximum loading capacity of three tons, a cruising range of approximately 200 kilometers, and does not emit environmentally hazardous substances during operation.
 Also, the electricity generated by the FC unit is used to power the refrigeration unit.
-In April 2020, a new test was begun at Japan's first center with incorporated hydrogen station, and verification experiments are being carried out toward expanded introduction from the summer of 2021.
-From July 2019, we introduced two EV trucks, which are demonstration vehicles developed by Isuzu Motors Ltd., and are making efforts to further reduce our CO2 emissions.
+In April 2020, Seven-Eleven Japan started a new test on new vehicles with temperature zone switching and verification experiments are being carried out toward expanded introduction from the summer of 2021.